-The Senior Community Service Employment Program (SCSEP) provides subsidized, part-time community work based training for low-income individuals age 55 or older.
-SCSEP funds were moved from the U.S. Virgin Islands Department of Labor (VIDOL) to the U.S. Virgin Islands Department of Human Services (VIDHS) starting in PY 2013.
-VIDHS is currently administering the SCSEP grant.
+The SCSEP program provides subsidized, part-time community work-based training for lowincome individuals age 55 or older.
+SCSEP funds were moved from VIDOL to VIDHS in PY 2013.
+The period of performance for this grant is July 1, 2014, to June 30, 2015.